samhld/lp_generate/README.md

 * Python 3.6+

 ### Usage:
+(Currently this only prints to `stdout`.
+I will be adding the ability to write to an InfluxDB endpoint shortly)
 - **Command line**
   - `cd` into the `lp_generate` directory.
   - Run `<your Python 3.6+ interpreter> main.py <args>`